martin-honnen/SaxonHE10Net/README.md

 This solution is an attempt to recompile the various parts of Saxon 10.9 .NET for .NET 6, using IKVM 8.7.

-Note that the source code of Saxon 10 HE .NET is made available and used here under MPL 2.0.
+Note that the original source code of Saxon 10 HE .NET is made available and used here under the Mozilla Public License version 2.0 https://www.mozilla.org/en-US/MPL/2.0/.